Oil is poured into a vehicle with a funnel.

 An old oil filter is compared to a new one.

 After you drain the oil, the next step is to replace the oil filter.
-You can start by removing the cap attached to it and unscrew the oil filter with a wrench.
-Keep in mind that some more oil will come out of the engine, so don’t forget to place the drain pan underneath the filter.
+You can start by removing the cap attached to it and unscrewing the oil filter with a wrench.
+Remember that more oil will come from the engine, so don’t forget to place the drain pan underneath the filter.

-Notably, oil filters are available in different types, including the self-contained units that you can twist using your hand, while others are paper-made.
-For the paper filters, unscrew the cap, remove the paper filter and replace it with a new one before sealing.
-Wrap your older filter in a newspaper so that you can later take it to a recycling center.
+Notably, oil filters are available in different types, including self-contained units that you can twist using your hand, while others are paper-made.
+For the paper filters, unscrew the cap, remove the paper filter, and replace it with a new one before sealing.
+Wrap your older filter in a newspaper to take it to a recycling center later.
 Follow these simple steps;

 • Remove the current oil filter (for paper filters, loosen the plastic cover to remove the oil filter).